psdude/ansible-dev/README.md

  # ansible-dev

-This repo is created duriing an ansible learning class.
+This repo is created during an ansible learning class.
+Also learning about version control using Git.

  ## Getting Started